Burning Man Photos 2012 by Scott London

 It was a year of wind and dust and even some rain—challenging conditions under which to shoot.
 But the light on the playa seemed to be constantly shifting and changing during the week of the event, offering up breathtaking perspectives of the Black Rock Desert I had never seen in almost a decade of attending Burning Man.

-This year I photographed on assignment for Rolling Stone.
+In 2012 I photographed on assignment for Rolling Stone.
 Though my images from Burning Man have been widely published, this was the first time I actually accepted an assignment before heading out to the event.
 I'd been reluctant to do that in the past because tight deadlines are challenging in a place without reliable Internet or cell phone service.
 Plus, I didn't want to give up rights to my images.
-Fortunately, the editors at Rolling Stone were wonderful to work with and gave me wide latitude to cover the event much as I've always done.
+Fortunately, the editors at Rolling Stone were wonderful to work with and gave me the freedom to cover the event much as I've always done.

 You can view a slideshow of my Rolling Stone images online under the title, "Burning Man 2012: Magic Mushrooms, Nude Dancers, Wild Infernos and More."
 You’ll find two additional sets as well: “More Scenes from Burning Man 2012,” and “Faces of Burning Man 2012.”